 \section{Examples}

-This section we illustrate our results with several examples.
-In particular, for $N=1$, the examples illustrate the strength of the algorithm given by the conditions $(II)$ in Lemma \ref{lem:N_1}.
+This section illustrates our results with several examples.
+In particular, for $N=1$, the examples point out the strength of the algorithm given by the conditions $(II)$ in Lemma \ref{lem:N_1}.
 This algorithm allows us to characterize all possible wavelet and multi-wavelet masks with support on $[0,2]$ or $[0,3]$.
 In subsection \ref{sec:examples_N_2}, we show how to apply the result of Theorem \ref{th:main} for construction of $F$ in \eqref{def:F} of degree $N=2$ with support on $[0,5]$.